Extending the weak cosmic censorship conjecture to the charged Buchdahl star by employing the gedanken experiments: The Buchdahl star space-time metric

 The spherically symmetric Reissner-Nordstr\"{o}m metric describes gravitational field of a charged static object whether black hole or otherwise.
 It is given by

 with the line element of 2-sphere $d\Omega^2$ and

-where $\Phi(r) = (M-Q^2/2r)/r$ with $M$ and $Q$ corresponding to mass and electric charge of BS.
-A black hole is defined by the condition $\Phi(r) = 1/2$, while Buchdahl star by $\Phi(r)=4/9$ \cite{Dadhich22,Pani22}.
-The Buchdahl compactness bound is in general given by $\Phi(r)\leq4/9$, \cite{Dadhich20:JCAP}.
+where $\Phi(r) = (M-Q^2/2r)/r$ with $M$ and $Q$ corresponding to mass and electric charge of BS. { A black hole is defined by the condition $\Phi(r=r_{+}) = 1/2$ that gives the black hole horizon, while Buchdahl star by $\Phi(r=r_{BS})=4/9$ that gives the surface, radius of the star \cite{Dadhich22,Pani22}.} The Buchdahl compactness bound is in general given by $\Phi(r)\leq4/9$, \cite{Dadhich20:JCAP}.
 BS is defined by the equality indicating the most compact non black hole object.

-The BS condition,
+{The BS condition,

 gives